oldu73/doc/docs/javascript/training/16-project-blog/125-articles-list-display.md

 ## index.html

-Remove hard coded article because the list will be then created from JavaScript
+Remove hard coded article because the list will be then created from JavaScript.

 ```html
 ...